davatorium/rofi/doc/rofi.1.markdown

 `-p` *prompt*

 Specify the prompt to show in dmenu mode.
-E.g. select 'monkey', a,b,c,d, or e.
+For example, select 'monkey', a,b,c,d, or e.

     echo "a|b|c|d|e" | rofi -sep '|' -dmenu -p "monkey:"